darkewaffle/YAGDRSL/documentation/Building Your Character File.md

 But now let's add some more.

 ## JobControls
 JobControls is the most important part of your character file because it's how your character file connects to your job files.
 It's a table that you fill out to tell YAGDRSL what settings should be applied when you change to a job and what files contain your job data.
-Every time YAGDRSL is loaded or your job is changed the values you put into JobControls will determine how your macrobook, macroset and lockstyle are set as well as what files are loaded to define your gearsets and any custom logic.
+Every time YAGDRSL is loaded or your job is changed the values you put into JobControls will determine how your macrobook, macroset and lockstyle are changed as well as what files are loaded to define your gearsets and any custom logic.
 Here's how it looks before you put anything into it.

 ```
 	JobControls =